gchq/stroom-docs/content/en/docs/install-guide/upgrades/v6-to-v7.md

 Stroom v7 runs on mysql v8.
 The upgrade path for MySQL is 5.6 => 5.7.33 => 8.x

-To ensure the database is up to date `mysql_upgrade` neeeds to be run using the 5.7.33 binaries, see the {{< external-link "MySQL documentation" "https://dev.mysql.com/doc/refman/8.0/en/mysql-upgrade.html" >}}.
+To ensure the database is up to date `mysql_upgrade` needs to be run using the 5.7.33 binaries, see the {{< external-link "MySQL documentation" "https://dev.mysql.com/doc/refman/8.0/en/mysql-upgrade.html" >}}.

 This is the process for upgrading the database.
 All of these commands are using the v7 stack.